Contents of Article

 - Increase in active state due to an increase in the active working range (2, 51)

 Improving these qualities will likely lead to an increase in leg stiffness during contact with the ground, and also force production during the concentric contraction.
 Increases in both leg stiffness and force production will likely lead to improvements in athletic performance.

-If you wish to understand these mechanisms in greater detail, we recommend you read our other article on the Stretch-Shortening Cycle (SSC) by clicking here.
+If you wish to understand these mechanisms in greater detail, we recommend you read our article on the Stretch-Shortening Cycle (SSC).

 Though plyometric training is a very potent training modality for improving athletic performance, there are several important issues practitioners must fully understand and take into consideration before they attempt to deliver any form of training prescription.

-Athletes have also been shown to produce ground reaction forces during each foot contact of 3-4 times bodyweight (52, 53).
-Not only that, but they must apply these huge forces in a GCT of just 80-90 milliseconds (3).
-So during sprinting, athletes are required to move as quickly as possible, produce forces of over 3-4 times bodyweight, and do so in just 80-90 milliseconds.
+Athletes have also been shown to produce ground reaction forces during each foot contact of 3-4 times body weight (52, 53).
+Not only that, but they must apply these huge forces in a GCT of just 80-90 ms (3).
+So during sprinting, athletes are required to move as quickly as possible, produce forces of over 3-4 times bodyweight, and do so in just 80-90 ms.

 The intensity of plyometrics is difficult to measure

 Arguably, volume of plyometric training is relatively easy to measure and prescribe and is typically done so by counting the number of ground contacts per session, otherwise referred to as simply ‘contacts’.
 However, measuring and prescribing plyometric intensity is far more complex.
 To accurately measure plyometric intensity, the following components must be taken into consideration (2):

 - Points of contact (i.e. unilateral or bilateral)

 - Body mass